-The bill would create a new act to be known as the Michigan Promise Zone Act.
+House Bill 5375 (H-2) would create a new act to be known as the Michigan Promise Zone Act.
 It would allow the governing bodies of certain communities (called "eligible entities") to create promise zone authorities.
-Those authorities could identify "promise zones," and then create a "promise zone development plan" whose purpose would be to ensure financial assistance for postsecondary education to high school graduates who live within the zone's boundaries.
+Those authorities could identify "promise zones," and then create a "promise zone development plan" whose purpose would be to ensure financial assistance for postsecondary education to high school graduates who both live and go to school within the zone's boundaries.
+The promise would be made to both public and non-public school students.